 Favelado 2.0 – Building Hacks for the Future

 Young people hold society’s future, and we should be very strong advocates of their education and ensure equal opportunities to access it.
 The GatoMÍDIA project wants to empower youths from depressed economic environments in Brazil by breaking down technologies barriers.
 CAF joined this initiative that hosted in March a residency on Media and Technology: Favelado 2.0 – Construindo Gambiarras para o Futuro (Slum Dweller 2.0 – Building Hacks for the Future).
 During two weeks, twenty selected youths partook in debates on the following topics: photography 2.0, script for programs on YouTube, creative text construction, activism on the web, collaborative coverage, social media, creativity 2.0, fanzine 2.0, hacking Facebook, project elaboration and undertaking ideas.

 19 Million Project

-Common Action Forum is partner of 19 Million Project, an alliance of journalists, coders, designers, digital strategists, and global citizens from all over the world, which comes together to drive global action to address the spiralling migration crisis of the estimated 19 million people a year who are forced to flee their countries and risk their lives as they attempt to escape persecution, conflict and war.
+Common Action Forum is a partner of the 19 Million Project, an alliance of journalists, coders, designers, digital strategists, and global citizens from all over the world.
+This partnership comes together to drive global action to address the spiraling migration crisis of the estimated 19 million people a year who are forced to flee their countries and risk their lives as they attempt to escape persecution, conflict and war.